Why DoktorABC?

 Depending on individual needs, different healthcare professionals may be involved:

-Often the first point of contact for assessment and advice.
+Often the first point of contact for assessment, referral,and ongoing support.

-Provide structured dietary guidance and personalised nutrition plans.
+Provides structured dietary guidance and a personalised nutrition plans.

 May be involved when hormonal or metabolic conditions contribute to weight gain.

-May be considered for severe obesity or when surgical options are being assessed.
+May be considered for severe obesity or when surgical options are being explored.

 Can support people where emotional, behavioural or psychological factors influence eating patterns or weight.